-"Thinking on the theme of “envy,” I come up with the idea of a “hot” yellow-orange snake in the girl’s hands," says freelance 2D artist Maria Poliakova.
-"Envy is a strong, sizzling, toxic feeling, and the warm colored snake creates a strong contrast against the character’s cold, green skin.
+"Thinking on the theme of 'envy', I came up with the idea of a 'hot' yellow-orange snake in the girl’s hands," says freelance 2D artist Maria Poliakova.
+"Envy is a strong, sizzling, toxic feeling, and the warm coloured snake creates a strong contrast against the character’s cold, green skin.
 The yellow snake also complements the girl’s yellow eyes and scaly body."

 04. Prepare with words as well as images